munificent/craftinginterpreters/book/a-map-of-the-territory.md

 code ahead of time because every instruction must be simulated at runtime each time it executes.
 In return, you get simplicity and portability.
 Implement your VM in, say, C, and you can run your language on any platform that has a C compiler.
-This is what our second interpreter does.
+This is how the second interpreter we build in this book works.

 <aside name="vm">